 Wells, for example, which is one of the most common sources of water for off-grid living, may contain major metals such as chromium, arsenic, copper, iron, and many others.

-When these metals build up in the body, it can create major health problems.
+When these metals build up in the body, they can create major health problems.

 When you use filtered water, you don’t need to buy as many or any bottles, resulting in less plastic waste.